godot-rust/demo-projects/ReadMe.md

 _**[Website]** | **[Main repo]** |  [Book] | [API Docs] | [Sponsor]_

-This repository collects official demos and examples for the **[gdext][Main repo]** library.
+This repository collects official demos and examples for the **[godot-rust][Main repo]** library.
 There are few demos at the moment, and we don't intend to showcase every aspect of the library here.
-Instead, demos are designed to be more "real-world" oriented, without getting so big that readers are overhwelmed.
+Instead, demos are designed to be more "real-world" oriented, without getting so big that readers are overwhelmed.

 Demo projects do not replace the book and API docs, but are meant to be read in addition.
 If you're encountering concepts in the code that seem strange, please check both book and docs first!